 Imperial Sand Dunes – the largest mass of sand dunes in California.
-This dune system extends for more than 40 miles along the eastern edge of the Imperial Valley agricultural region in a band averaging five miles in width.
+This dune system extends for more than 40 mi along the eastern edge of the Imperial Valley agricultural region in a band averaging 5 mi in width.
 Credit: BLM.

 A dune is a hillock of sand built up by a prevailing wind, found mostly in desert regions.
 There are several forms, the commonest being barchans, crescent-shaped with the horns pointing downwind; and transverse, elongate at right angles to the wind direction.